8 Clever Repurposed Tart Tin Crafts

 1. Tart Tin Mirror

-This decorative mirror may look complicated, but it’s simple to make.
+This beautiful mirror is easy to make.
 I used new tart tins, but you can also give new tins a rusty patina if you prefer.
-Learn how to make this beautiful mirror here –> How to Make A Decorative Tart Tin Mirror.
+Find the full decorative mirror tutorial here.

 Mirror made of different shape tart tins in silver arranged in a round pattern on a silver round board with a small 5-inch accent mirror in the center over a table with vases and bowls in neutral tan.